-Without a retina, or with a retina that is damaged or not functioning, we cannot see.
+A dog’s eye is constructed in a very similar way to your own eye.
+Without a retina, or with a retina that is damaged or not functioning effectively, we cannot see.
 And neither can our dogs.

 PRA causes a gradual and incurable degeneration of the retina in both eyes, the affected dog’s sight will diminish and he will eventually become completely blind.

+There is no cure for PRA.
 Although we cannot cure PRA, we can test for it.
-And this is an important part of your ‘Puppy Search’
+And this is an important part of your ‘Puppy Search’ journey.

 How do we test for PRA?